 The easiest solution for the VAT invoice would be to use a tax software that automatically generates and sends all invoices (as soon as the sale is complete), and also stores them in the cloud for you.
 Quaderno does just that, but we won’t go on about it here. :)

 EU VAT returns are due quarterly.
 At the end of each quarter, you have 20 days to file and pay whatever you owe.

 - 20 April , for the first quarter ending 31 March

 - 20 July , for the second quarter ending 30 June

 - 20 October , for the third quarter ending 30 September

 - 20 January , for the fourth quarter ending 31 December

-This is when the Mini One-Stop Shop scheme really comes in handy!
-Whether you registered for VAT in Austria directly, or in Ireland, or in Estonia — you file all of your EU taxes, all at once, with that single country’s MOSS.
+This is when the One-Stop Shop scheme really comes in handy!
+Whether you registered for VAT in Austria directly, or in Ireland, or in Estonia — you file all of your EU taxes, all at once, with that single country’s OSS.

 Gather all of your records of VAT invoices.
-Then go to the online MOSS portal of the country where you registered and follow their directions.
-If you registered in Austria, you can go directly to VAT declaration page of the MOSS.
+Then go to the online OSS portal of the country where you registered and follow their directions.
+If you registered in Austria, you can go directly to VAT declaration page of the OSS.